-The Children’s National Health System Center for Neuroscience and Behavioral Medicine hosted the 27th Annual Pediatric Neurology Update course in April 2017.
-The center is committed to translating the newest discoveries in child neurology to more effective treatments.
+The Children’s National Center for Neuroscience and Behavioral Medicine, consistently ranked in the top 10 by U.S. News & World Report (5th in Neurology and Neurosurgery for 2019-2020), is once again pleased to host the 29th Annual Pediatric Neurology Update course.
+The Center is committed to translating the newest discoveries in child neurology to more effective treatments.

 This year’s course will feature three critical areas in pediatric neuroscience and neurodevelopment: epilepsy with focuses on innovations in epilepsy surgery and new therapeutics; tuberous sclerosis including neurosurgical advances and transition to adulthood; and autism spectrum disorder with emphasis on new understandings and prerequisites for an “Autism Friendly Hospital.”

 Internationally-renowned speakers will complement talks from Children’s faculty.
 This year’s Richmond Paine Lecturer, Shlomo Shinnar, M.D., Ph.D., a renowned epileptologist, will speak on the Consequences of Prolonged Febrile Seizures, followed by William D. Gaillard, M.D., and others from Children’s to discuss innovative aspects of epilepsy management.
 Chima Oluigbo, M.D., director of functional neurosurgery at Children’s, will discuss new techniques and indications for epilepsy surgery, while Howard Weiner, M.D., this year’s McCullough Lecturer, will present his groundbreaking work on surgery for children with epilepsy and tuberous sclerosis.